lexmartem/uznai/docs/features.md

 - **Complexity Breakdown:**
   - Low: 5
   - Medium: 13
-  - High: 10
+  - High: 11

 ---

 ### Clarifications Needed
 The PRD is well-detailed, but a few points require clarification:
-1. **Question Types (F9):** The PRD mentions "multiple question types" but doesn’t specify which ones.
+1. **Question Types (F9):** The PRD mentions "multiple question types" but doesn't specify which ones.
 Are multiple choice and true/false sufficient, or are others (e.g., open-ended) expected?
-2. **Premium Features (F3, F25):** The PRD implies AI generation and PDF processing are premium, but this isn’t explicit.
+2. **Premium Features (F3, F26):** The PRD implies AI generation and PDF processing are premium, but this isn't explicit.
 Which features are definitively premium?
-3. **Live Session Scale (F16):** What’s the expected max number of participants per session to ensure free-tier hosting suffices?
+3. **Live Session Scale (F16):** What's the expected max number of participants per session to ensure free-tier hosting suffices?

 These can be resolved with the product owner before finalizing the feature list for development.
 The current `features.md` assumes reasonable defaults (e.g., basic question types, AI/PDF as premium, small-scale live sessions).